srgblnch/Rijndael/README.md

 $ python setup.py install
 ```

 Remember to use *--prefix* on the install if you like to do the installation on an specific directory.
+Remember that, depending on where you like to do the installation, your user may not have write permission and perhaps is needed to launch the install call with sudo (in case your user is a sudoer).

-This module has been made to be compiled to improve execution time, but specially to measure differences between 32 and 64 bit architectures setting up different parameter combinations.
+This module is pure python right now, it has been thought to compile it to improve execution time, but specially to measure differences between 32 and 64 bit architectures setting up different parameter combinations.
 Now it is under a hard development process but, as soon as it has completed all the mathematical elements, *cython* will come to the scene to have architecture dependent binaries to check difference between them.

 Testing
 -------